I'm a member

 Printer Friendly Version

-DESCRIPTIONRosacea is a chronic, inflammatory skin condition that cannot be cured; the goal of treatment is symptom management.
-Non-pharmacologic treatments, including laser and light therapy, dermabrasion, and others, are proposed for patients who do not want to use or are unresponsive to pharmacologic treatments.
+DESCRIPTIONRosacea is a chronic, inflammatory skin condition without a known cure; the goal of treatment is symptom management.
+Non-pharmacologic treatments, including laser and light therapy, dermabrasion, and others, are proposed for patients who do not want to use or are unresponsive to pharmacologic therapy.

 POLICYNon-pharmacologic treatment of rosacea, including but not limited to laser and light therapy, dermabrasion, chemical peels, surgical debulking and electrosurgery is considered investigational.